0xafraidoftime/0xafraidoftime/README.md

 I'm a retired competitive chess player.
 I hold an All India Rank 3 in the women's category at the National Chess Championship in 2022.

 Diving back into blockchain technology and public ledger systems right now.
 People seem to be noticing my Github and emailing me :|

+Also going on a a mini game dev and artist side quest for aaaaaahhhhhhhh very personal reasons ehehehehehehhhheeee

 ![Alt Text](giphy.gif)